vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 ### 20230504 v3.1&#x20;

 * The Bot Workshop is officially launched: supporting the selection of name, avatar, introduction, system prompts, and TTS.
-In the next week, we will gradually support highly powerful functions such as customizing chat functions and integrating knowledge bases!
+In the next week, we will gradually support powerful functions such as customizing chat functions and integrating knowledge bases!
-* The product interaction framework is updated: using the most familiar IM features - chat, list, personal center, an IM for a bot, super cool!
+* The product interaction framework is updated: using the most familiar IM features - chat, list, and personal center, creating a super cool IM for bots!
 * The membership system is updated: divided into ordinary and Genesis, with 5 levels each.
 The Genesis Pass will focus on the rights of bot creation.
 A limited-time free trial will be launched soon, and all users above level 2 can enjoy all the functions of level 5!
 * Telegram binding is now supported: this is a new attempt to cross-platform and cross-app.
-The web version in the future can bind to various APPs on different platforms and enjoy the same membership rights.
+The web version in the future can bind to various APPs across different platforms and enjoy the same membership rights.

 ### 20230503&#x20;